Why is this medication prescribed?

 Some side effects can be serious.
 If you experience any of these symptoms or those in the HOW section, call your doctor immediately or get emergency medical treatment:

 - cough; irregular heartbeat; chest pain; or shortness of breath

 - diarrhea; stools that are black, tarry, sticky, or have blood or mucus; or abdominal pain or tenderness

 - yellow eyes or skin; severe nausea or vomiting; dark urine; loss of appetite; unusual bleeding or bruising; or pain or discomfort in right upper stomach area

-- rash; blistering skin; itching; swollen lymph nodes; or painful sores or ulcers in mouth or nose, throat, or genital area
+- rash; blistering skin; itching; swollen lymph nodes; fever or flu-like symptoms; or painful sores or ulcers in mouth or nose, throat, or genital area

 - decreased urine amount; swelling in your ankles; blood in urine; loss of appetite

-- headache, feeling more hungry or thirsty than usual; increased sweating; extreme tiredness; frequent urination; nausea; vomiting; or weight changes
+- headaches that won't go away or unusual headaches; feeling more hungry or thirsty than usual; increased sweating; extreme tiredness; frequent urination; or weight changes

 - feeling cold; deepening of voice or hoarseness; hair loss; irritability; dizziness or fainting; fast heartbeat; forgetfulness; or changes in sexual desire

 Cemiplimab-rwlc injection may cause other side effects.
 Call your doctor if you have any unusual problems while receiving this medication.